bcgov/CIT/docs/IMPORTER.md

 The importer is run using the bootstrap.py file in `./cit-api/pipeline/management/commands/bootstrap.py`.

 The data pipelines have been segmented into "buckets" to allow for sequencing of dependent data and to account for differing periodic updates.
-In other words, some data is dependant on other data, so we have control the sequence forcing the use of separate buckets.
+In other words, some data is dependent on other data, so we have control of the sequence forcing the use of separate buckets.
 On top of that, different data sources are updated throughout the year at different frequencies.
 So we need different "buckets" to control the timing of the workflow run.

-The Github Workflows have several buckets that execute the data pipeline.
+The GitHub Workflows have several buckets that execute the data pipeline.
 Please reference them for details.
-eg: /.github/workflows/pipeline-bucket1-census-datasets-prod.yml
+Example: `/.github/workflows/pipeline-bucket1-census-datasets-prod.yml`

 The first step in the import process determines if the environment is **Test** or **Prod**.
-The next step creates a file structure in the deployed resource in order to ensure the structure exists for when the newest set of static files are downloaded and imported.
+The next step creates a file structure in the deployed resource to ensure the structure exists for when the newest set of  static files are downloaded and imported.

 The most important of these files is the _datasources.json_.
 It is a JSON representation of all the datasources we are importing, along with the location of the file, the resource ID (for the BC data API), or dataset name